Barber Schools in Kansas

 Continuing education required

-Average yearly salary for barbering in Kansas
+Average yearly salary for barbers in Kansas

 Contact the Kansas State Board of Barbering